Kevin88866/tp/docs/team/pavithra6-srinivasan.md

 _PR_: [#31](https://github.com/AY2526S1-CS2113-T11-4/tp/pull/31)

 #### 3. Find Treatments by Phrase Feature
 What it does:
 Searches for treatments across all pets using case-insensitive substring matching.

-Pet owners often need to quickly locate all instances of a particular treatment type (e.g., all vaccinations) across multiple pets.
+Pet owners often need to quickly locate all instances of a particular treatment type across pets.

 Highlights:
 * Displays results with pet names and dates for easy reference
-* Edge Case Handling:
-  * Empty keyword validation
-  * No matches found messaging
-  * Handles pets with no treatments
+* Edge Case Handling: Empty keyword, No matches found, pets with no treatments

 _PR_: [#71](https://github.com/AY2526S1-CS2113-T11-4/tp/pull/71)

 #### 4. Filter Treatments by Date Range Feature
 What it does:
 Displays all treatments within a specified date range across all pets.

-Essential for reviewing recent treatments, generating reports, or planning follow-up appointments.
+Essential for reviewing recent treatments.

 Highlights:
 * Inclusive date range (includes both start and end dates) matches user expectations